RHagenson/bio-tool-requests/README.md

 Unless otherwise agreed upon, the requested tool will inherit the [LICENSE](./LICENSE) from this repository.

-Once development has started, the issue used to request the tool is transferred to the development repository.
+Once development has started, the issue used to request the tool is referenced in the initial issue on the development repository.

 ## Past Requests
 ### Public